-After receiving a "Save Yourself" message with an interact\style of SmInteractStyleErrors or SmInteractStyleAny the client may choose to interact with the user.
+After receiving a "Save Yourself" message with an interact_style of SmInteractStyleErrors or SmInteractStyleAny the client may choose to interact with the user.
 Because only one client can interact with the user at a time, the client must call SmcInteractRequest and wait for an "Interact" message from the session manager.

-Status SmcInteractRequest(smc\conn, dialog\type, interact\proc, client data);
+Status SmcInteractRequest(smc_conn, dialog_type, interact_proc, client_data);

-dialog\type The type of dialog the client wishes to present to the user.

-interact proc The callback to be invoked when the "Interact" message arrives from the session manager.

-client\data This pointer to client data will be passed to the SmcInteractProc callback when the "Interact" message arrives.
+- smc_conn The session management connection object. - dialog_type The type of dialog the client wishes to present to the user. - interact_proc The callback to be invoked when the "Interact" message arrives from the session manager. - client_data This pointer to client data will be passed to the SmcInteractProc callback when the "Interact" message arrives.